CommitteeOfZero/polyversal-coz-linux-patcher/README.md

    ![A gif of choosing Proton versions from a game's Properties menu](/assets/gif/props-proton.gif "Choosing a Proton version from R;NE's properties")

 1. Run the game at least once.
-Reaching the launcher and then pressing `Quit Game` is sufficient for this.
+Reaching the launcher and then pressing `Quit Game` is sufficient for this; if the game lacks a dedicated launcher, then wait for the game window to appear before quitting.

 ## Usage